 The major problem in all the studied communities was access to clean water.
 The problem of water in these communities had explicit gender dimension to it, since the burden was largely born by women and children.
 Shortage of water affects other important economic activities in the communities, especially agriculture, by using many hours of the important labor force in the households.
 Besides, lack of enough water in some communities was also among the factors contributing to the problems of diseases, particularly trachoma.
+Water shortage in the communities has been a contributing factor to the growing problem of trachoma in some parts of central Tanzania (FGD, Muhalala Village).

 The problem of water was also linked to domestic violence in some communities.
 This is particularly the case because of the gender dimensions involved in it.
 Women and children are the ones responsible for collection of water, usually from long distances, and could take several hours.
-When it becomes too long, men become suspicious that their wives are cheating.
+And when it becomes too long, men become suspicious that their wives are not just fetching water, but up to something else.
+The following experiences from Makale Village indicate the severity of the water problem, its gender dimension and associated domestic conflict (Zenaida, 45 years, Women FGD - Makale Village, August, 2005).

 Access to infrastructure and other important economic services was a serious problem in the studied communities.
-Due to poor roads in respective villages, public transport remains one of the major constraints in the studied communities (Perhaps, the private investors are also discouraged by low effective demand by the villagers due to low incomes in these villages).
-For instance, in Chilungulu village, although a road connecting this village to the Ward headquarters is good, during the time of the survey there was no vehicle going to the village.
-Villagers had to walk 10 km to reach the Ward.
-It was therefore difficult for villagers to transport their crops at least to the nearest market place for sale.
+Due to poor roads, and limited capacity of the private sector service providers in the respective villages, public transport remains one of the major constraints in the studied communities (Perhaps, the private investors are also discouraged by low effective demand by the villagers due to low incomes in these villages).